kevbite/kevbite.github.io/_posts/2016-12-17-unit-testing-service-fabric-services.md

 Due to the protection level of the method there is no way for us to call it within our tests. `new MyStatefulService(...).RunAsync(...);` will give us the following error
 >_Cannot access method 'RunAsync' here due to its protection level_.

-So lets find out what calls in to our RunAsync method, `StatefulServiceBase` is the base class of `StatefulService` and has been interface of `IStatefulUserServiceReplica` which also has a `RunAsync` method but it is explicitly implemented thus hiding the details of `IStatefulUserServiceReplica`.
+So let's find out what calls in to our RunAsync method, `StatefulServiceBase` is the base class of `StatefulService` and has been interface of `IStatefulUserServiceReplica` which also has a `RunAsync` method but it is explicitly implemented thus hiding the details of `IStatefulUserServiceReplica`.
 So instead we can cast our service to the interface and then call the method.

 ```csharp